This Week of Grace: Plot

 Grace Milroy loses her job working at a factory.
-However, through a strange set of circumstances, she is taken on as housekeeper at the nearby Swinford Castle the home of the eccentric Duchess of Swinford.
-She is initially coldly received by the other staff but she soon wins them over with her personality and hard work.
-While working there she falls in love with the Duchess' nephew, Viscount Swinford and eventually marries him.
-Later when she wrongly believes him to have married her under the mistaken impression she is rich she leaves him and goes to take a job on the stage working in the chorus line.
-Eventually the misunderstanding is cleared up and the couple reconcile.
+However, through a strange set of circumstances, she is taken on as housekeeper at the nearby Swinford Castle, the home of the eccentric Duchess of Swinford.
+She is initially coldly received by the other staff, but she soon wins them over with her personality and hard work.
+While working there, she falls in love with the Duchess's nephew, Viscount Swinford, and eventually marries him.
+Later, when she wrongly believes him to have married her under the mistaken impression that she is rich, she leaves him and takes a job on the stage, working in the chorus line.
+Eventually, the misunderstanding is cleared up, and the couple reconciles.